-MSW supervision must be available during this time, although the MSW supervisor does not need to be at the site every hour that the student completes hours.
+MSW and ABA supervision must be available during this time, although the supervisors does not need to be at the site every hour that the student completes hours.
 However, some staff must be available on site for student consultation when the student is completing hours.